kantek/kantek/README.md

 ArangoDB is used to store bot data.

 ## Setup
-- Copy the example config file to `config.py`
+- Copy the example config file to `config.json`
 - Create a user and a Database in ArangoDB.
-Give the user full permissions to the Database.
+Give the user full permissions to the Database. (if the database and user are called `kantek` they can be skipped in the config)
  - Put the Authentication data into the config file.
 - Run bot.py